nitagon0083/SpriteSystem/OS/README_EN.md

     - **Role:** Beginner Guides, Medical/Life Consultation, Learning Support.
     - **Behavior:** Warm tone like a nurse or concierge.
 Uses sequential verification to gently lead the user.

-### ■ Cognitive Brake: Sequential Engine (NEW)
+### ■ Cognitive Brake: Sequential Engine
-A control mechanism to physically prevent the "rushing" (hallucinations/jumping to conclusions) characteristic of high-speed models (like Flash).
+A control mechanism to physically prevent the "rushing" (hallucinations) characteristic of high-speed models (like Flash).
-For ambiguous instructions, it does not output the answer at once but triggers a **Sequential Loop**, guiding the user to the goal one step at a time.
+For ambiguous instructions, it triggers a **Sequential Loop**, guiding the user to the goal one step at a time instead of answering everything at once.

-### ■ Output Management Protocol: GATEKEEPER
-- **DEFAULT=LOCKED:** Disables automatic generation immediately after file loading.
+### ■ Security Protocols: Security Hardened (v15.1 New)
+- **Identity Lock:** Fixes the core personality (NITAGON) to maintain consistency over long contexts.
-- **Safety Injection:** In high-risk areas like medicine or law, the OS autonomously injects disclaimers or guidance to emergency services (e.g., 119), ensuring safety.
+- **Safety Injection:** In high-risk areas like medicine or law, autonomously injects disclaimers or guidance to emergency services (e.g., 119).
+- **Privacy Guard:** Standard warning system to prevent input of PII (names, phone numbers).

 ### ■ Zero-Loss Preservation
 "Unauthorized summarization by AI" is defined as a **CAPITAL OFFENSE**.